 The fact that you have probably at least heard of a yurt before reading this article can be attributed to one man and a math class that he was teaching back in the 1960s.
 Bill Coperthwaite was teaching a math class at a Quaker school in New Hampshire and was looking for a way to teach his students about the mathematics of roof design.
 He came across a National Geographic article by Supreme Court Justice William O. Douglass about a trip to Mongolia and was seized by Douglas's descriptions of the nomadic dwellings.
 In short order his class built the first yurt in the western world.
 As the years progressed, Coperthwaite built more yurts and refined and evolved his designs.
 In 1972, he established the Yurt Foundation with the goal of spreading the word about yurts to build a better world.

 And spread the word he did.
 His students moved all over the country and started building yurts.
 In 1978, Pacific Yurts was founded and offered the first commercially available yurt in the United States.
 Since then thousands of "modern" yurts have been built all around America and the the broader world.
-Pacific Yurts has been joined by companies like the Colorado Yurt Company, Rainier Yurts and Spirit Mountain Yurts.
-You can find a full list of all the companies selling yurts lower in this article.
+Pacific Yurts has been joined by companies like the Colorado Yurt Company, Rainier Yurts and Fortress Yurts.

 In the 35 years since Pacific Yurts offered its first model, yurt design has been pushed far beyond felted wool mats and sapling roof struts.
 The modern yurt can be decked out with high-efficiency curved glass windows, space-age insulation, and clear translucent vinyl skylights.
 Marine-quality sail cloth and polyester has replaced the felted wool of traditional designs.
 Modern yurts can be built to withstand heavy snow fall or optimized to handle hot tropical climates.

 Even the skeleton of a yurt is something special.
 (Photo: ChrisDag/flickr)